jgyy/fcc-scrape/placeholder.md

 ---
-id: 5f46ede1ff8fec5ba656b44c
+id: 5f45a66d4a2b0453301e5a26
-title: Part 79
+title: Part 80
 challengeType: 0
 ---

 # --description--

-Next you are going to be styling the `footer` element.
-To keep the CSS organized, add a comment at the end `styles.css` with the text `FOOTER`.
+Moving down to the `footer` element, make all the text have a value of `14px` for the font size.

 # --hints--